-Sick of “body after baby” stories about celebrities–but dismayed by changes in your own post-baby body?
+Inside: Are you sick of “body after baby” stories about celebrities–but dismayed by changes in your own post-baby body?
 Here’s some important advice for self-love.

 Are you sick of celebrity “body after baby” stories?
 I am.
 They’re unrealistic and unfair–and they do nothing to help women at a time when self-love is especially critical.
 But the truth is, many of us struggle with the changes our bodies go through after pregnancy.
 So how can you deal with those feelings in a healthy way?
 I asked Rebecca Scritchfield, author of Body Kindness, to share her wisdom.
-If you want a free copy of Rebecca’s book, consider participating in her research study about body image in women from pregnancy through five years postpartum.
-Find out more at the bottom of this post.
-And anyone can join her free Summer Scale Smash Challenge.

 By Rebecca Scritchfield, RDN, EP-C